 Feeding your puppy

 Puppies should be fed a high-quality, brand-name puppy food.
 Premium quality dry food provides a well balanced diet for dogs and may be mixed with water, broth or canned food.
-Try to limit "people food" because it can result in vitamin and mineral imbalances, bone and teeth problems and may cause very picky eating habits and obesity.
+Try to limit "left overs" because it can result in vitamin and mineral imbalances, bone and teeth problems and may cause very picky eating habits and/or obesity.
+Instead educate yourself on which human quality foods are healthy choices for your pet but only transition them to natural or raw diet if you are willing and able to do this long term.
 Clean, fresh water should be available at all times and be sure to wash food and water bowls frequently.